NickLund13/Apex-Tracker/README.md

 # Apex-Tracker

 This app will allow the user to search for a player form the game Apex Legends.
-If the searched player exsists the app will return information about that player.
+If the searched player exists the app will return information about that player.

 To run the frontend and back end, you can run:
 ### `npm run dev`